 I am an avid climber!

 While I have more experience with indoors climbing (bouldering, sport climbing, and lead climbing), I also have some outside experience.
-My goal is to climb in as many picturesque locations as my schedule allows, and one day send a 5.13a on lead.
+My goal is to climb in as many picturesque locations as my schedule allows, and one day (very far in the future) send a 5.13a on lead.